-class gapic.generator.generator.Generator(api_schema: gapic.schema.api.API, , templates: str = None)

-A protoc code generator for client libraries.
+class gapic.generator.generator.Generator(templates: str = None) A protoc code generator for client libraries.

-This class receives a API, a representation of the API schema, and provides an interface for getting a CodeGeneratorResponse (which it does through rendering templates).
+This class provides an interface for getting a CodeGeneratorResponse for an API schema object (which it does through rendering templates).

-• api_schema (API) - An API schema object, which is sent to every template as the api variable.

-- templates (str) Optional.
+Parameters templates (str) - Optional.
 Path to the templates to be rendered.
-If this is not provided, the templates included with this application are used. - $\label{eq:get_response} \begin{array}{l} \texttt{get_response} \ () \ \rightarrow \ \texttt{google.protobuf.compiler.plugin_pb2.CodeGeneratorResponse} \\ \textbf{Return a } \texttt{CodeGeneratorResponse} \ \textbf{for this library.} \end{array}$
+If this is not provided, the templates included with this application are used.

+$\texttt{get_response}$ ($api_schema: gapic.schema.api.API$) \rightarrow google.protobuf.compiler.plugin_pb2.CodeGeneratorResponse Return a CodeGeneratorResponse for this library.